 - Contributes towards 2 BREEAM points under indoor air quality, as part of a management plan and handover test plan

-- Works through a paint finish
+- Works through an emulsion paint finish

 - Is recyclable through the British Gypsum closed loop Plasterboard Recycling Service (PRS)